Skip to main content

 You should use the UnifiedPush connector library for your framework.
 If it doesn’t already exist for your framework/language, contributions are welcome.

-Can we use transport X to deliver notifications to the device?
+Q: Can we use a specific method (referred to as “transport X”) to deliver notifications to the device?

 Yes!
-UnifiedPush doesn’t define a transport between the push server and the push distributor.
-Just implement the UnifiedPush distributor API, and your service will be compatible with any existing app that uses UnifiedPush!
+UnifiedPush doesn’t enforce a specific method (e.g., HTTP, WebSockets, etc.) for delivering notifications between the push server and the distributor.
+As long as you implement the UnifiedPush distributor API, your service will work with any app that supports UnifiedPush.

 UnifiedPush was born in the OpenPush chat.
 There are some similar core ideas as well; but operationally, the projects are not related.
 The goals of the projects are the same, except UnifiedPush allows for various different distributors rather than one.